 If you should die, the loan can be paid with the payout sum.

 While term life insurance only pays when you die, three other types of insurance policies pay when the policy ends.

 Let me explain to you in the upcoming paragraphs three more life insurance policies.

-Type 3 – Fund-linked life insurance in Germany (Fondsgebundene Lebensversicherung)
+Type 3 – Fund-linked life insurance (Fondsgebundene Lebensversicherung)

 Fund-linked life insurance is a very attractive form of private old-age provision and protection for surviving dependents.

 It offers good return opportunities with risk protection and is recommended for anyone who wants to provide for old age.